 This 150-room all-suite property is perfect for families of all sizes as there are many connecting options with kitchen facilities.
 I stayed in a Master Suite with a bedroom with a king bed and a day bed, connected to a dining and living room with a sofa bed.
 The decor of the hacienda-style suites is comfortable and inviting.
 It combines Mexican architecture with modern amenities such as stainless appliances in the kitchen, rain showers in the bathrooms, and bath products made with local, organic ingredients.
 Spacious and private balconies have amazing views.
 85 percent of the suites have ocean views, the remaining have garden or pool views.

 The brand new Residences at Hacienda Encantada are a five-minute walk or golf cart ride from the main resort and offer luxurious three-bedroom villas with a private pool, hot tub, fire pit and my favorite, a hammock to lay back and soak in the fabulous views.
-The interior designer is a member of the family.
+The interior designer is a member of the resort family.
 It’s obvious this is a labor of love.
 The stunning decor and personal touches make these villas a very special home-away-from-home.

 There are many choices at Hacienda Encantada, from casual to fine dining.
 For casual dining, the family favorite is the outdoor Taco Bar featuring live music every night.
 Parents can enjoy the cocktail-of-the-day and kids can dance on the large grassy area while waiting for the food.
 The friendly bartenders also give lessons on how to make speciality cocktails.
 For fine dining, nothing tops sitting on the terrace at Los Riscos Grill watching the glorious sunset and listening to the waves crashing on the beach.
 Kids are welcome at all the restaurants, but babysitting service is available if parents want to have a date night.

 Guests who prefer not to cook on vacation should consider the optional all-inclusive plan, which includes beverages and features a Dine Out Privilege that allows guests to dine at certain restaurants at the Golden Zone Marina.
-The complementary shuttle runs to the Golden Zone Marina (10-15 minute ride) every two hours.
+The resort shuttle runs to the Golden Zone Marina (10-15 minute ride) every two hours.
 For grocery shopping, there is a Sam’s Club a short drive away or families can request to have the refrigerator stocked prior to arrival.
 Forget something?
 There’s a great little market on property that carries a little of everything from milk to swim diapers.

 The biggest family decision each day is which pool to visit.
 Adults may vote for the beautiful infinity pool with breathtaking views and a swim-up bar.
 The youngest members of the family will most certainly want to lounge in the kid-sized chairs at the kids’ pool and play area with huge chess and bowling games.
 Teens may want to go to the Activity Pool for volleyball, or participate in a foosball and ping pong tournament.
 There’s also a small spa offering face, body, and nail treatments.